IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-display.md

 * `DataType.EmailAddress`: Renders as a clickable `mailto` link.
 * `DataType.PhoneNumber`: Renders as a clickable `tel` link.
 * `DataType.ImageUrl`: Renders as an `img` element.
-* `"Color"`: Renders a colored dot next to the value, interpreting the field value as a 7-character HTML hex color code..
+* `"Color"`: Renders a colored dot next to the value, interpreting the field value as a 7-character HTML hex color code.